vmware-tanzu/pinniped/proposals/1141_audit-logging/README.md

 Depending on the event type, an event might include other keys, such as:

-- `msg`: a freeform warning or error message meant to be read by a human (e.g. the error message that was returned by an upstream IDP during a failed login attempt)
+- `message`: a freeform warning or error message meant to be read by a human (e.g. the error message that was returned by an upstream IDP during a failed login attempt)
 - `requestID`: a unique ID for the request, if the event is related to an API request
 - `requestURI`: the path of the endpoint, if the event is related to an API request